MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ---
 # Populate variables for use in scripts

 In this tutorial step you will learn how to get information from a local JSON file, new and existing Azure resources, and store the information in a variable.
 The variable can then be used in Azure CLI to perform build and destroy jobs at scale.
+Some common use-cases are:

 * Get information about an existing Azure resource, such as a resource ID.
 * Get output from an Azure CLI command, such as a password.